BobaBoard/boba-docs/docs/engineering/start-developing/setting-up-dev-env.md

 ### Git/GitHub

-**You will use Git and a [GitHub](https://github.com/) account to download the BobaBoard code, make changes and send them out for review. **You can [learn more about Git and GitHub](/docs/engineering/knowledge-base/github) in our knowledge base.
+**You will use Git and a [GitHub](https://github.com/) account to download the BobaBoard code, make changes and send them out for review. **You can [learn more about Git and GitHub](/docs/volunteering/github/understanding-github) in our knowledge base.

-You can find [instruction to install git](https://github.com/git-guides/install-git) on GitHub.
-While this documentation assumes you're using git through the command line, using GitHub Desktop might provide a better experience for newcomers.
+To install git, follow the [instructions on GitHub](https://github.com/git-guides/install-git).
+While this documentation assumes you're using git through the command line, using GitHub Desktop might provide an easier experience for newcomers.

 ### NodeJS (with NVM)

 **NodeJS allows you to execute JavaScript outside of a web browser.** This should be installed via the [**Node Version Manager**](https://github.com/nvm-sh/nvm) (NVM), which allows you to manage multiple versions of NodeJS on the same machine.

 :::caution
 You can also install NodeJS directly through the installer, but you won't be able to switch between versions.
-Will you regret it?
-Try it, and find out.
+It is **highly, highly recommended** that you install NVM.
 :::

 :::tip